 Quotation marks are often used in writing to indicate speech, titles, or specific phrases.
 However, sometimes you might see quotation marks around a single word, which can seem confusing at first.
 Why are they there?
 What do they mean?

-In this article, you will learn when to use quotation marks around a single word, why it is important, and how to avoid common mistakes using quotation marks in writing.
+In this article, you will learn the use of quotation marks around a single word, when to use quotation marks around a single word, why it is important, and how to avoid common mistakes using quotation marks in writing.

 Using quotation marks around a single word can serve many purposes in writing.
 It might indicate sarcasm, or uncertainty, or it could emphasize that a word is being used in an unusual way.
 However, understanding the proper use of these quotation marks will help you make your writing clearer and more professional.